AakankshaBaid/supply-health/hotel-supply-health github/README.md

 ## Business Problem

-- Some hotel partners quietly earn less than comparable properties nearby — often for reasons that are entirely fixable: thin content, pricing out of step with the market, limited room availability
+- Hotel partners may quietly earn less than comparable properties nearby, often for reasons like: thin content, pricing out of step with the market, limited room availability
-- Partner-success teams can fix these issues, but can't reach every partner every cycle — the constraint is time, not will
+- Partner-success teams can fix these issues, but can't reach every partner every cycle due to time constraint
 - Today, a struggling partner is typically only caught *after* the fact: a complaint, a bad review, or a disappointing number already on the books
 - **The decision this supports:** which partners should a capacity-constrained team call first this week, to catch a problem while it's still fixable?